How to apply to open a special free school

 We will assess applications against the assessment criteria and the relevant local authority school specification.

-Approval of your application does not mean approval of every detail, such as your financial plans, or budget.
-The Secretary of State may also decide to reprioritise funding for the benefit of the free schools programme as a whole, which means we may cancel your project.
+Approval of your application does not mean approval of every detail, such as the budget.
+The Secretary of State for Education may also decide to reprioritise funding for the benefit of the free schools programme as a whole, which means we may cancel your project.

 If your application is successful

-If your application is successful, we will invite you to move to the pre-opening phase.
-In this phase, you will need to turn your application into a school ready for opening.
+If your application is successful, we will invite you to move to the pre-opening phase where you will turn your application into a school ready for opening.

-In our experience, projects typically take around 3 years to open.
+In our experience, projects typically take 3 to 4 years to open.
 Attempting to open in a shorter timescale is extremely challenging.
 We will usually only agree a provisional opening date once a site has been confirmed and we have assessed how long it will take to deliver.

 Trusts that move into the pre-opening phase will receive a project development grant to cover essential non-capital costs up to the point at which the school opens.
 You must not use this grant retrospectively to cover any costs incurred in preparing the free school application and getting the school approved into pre-opening.
 The amount for the grant will vary depending on the number of schools the trust is opening in an academic year.